vitalitylearning2021/PDEs/README.md

-# Jacobi Iterations for the Laplace Equation
+# Jacobi Iterations for the Laplace Equation with OpenGL interoperability

 ## Equazione di Laplace: Iterazioni di Jacobi